OpenAvenues-PickleRobotCompany/manipulator-control/README.md

 python manipulator-control/examples/assignment_1 [x_position] [y_position]
 ```

+If the desired end effector position has been reached for 100 stable iterations, then the desired position has effectively been reached.
+Otherwise, the program will exit once the maximum number of iterations is reached (1000000).

 ## 1) 2R Manipulator
 A manipulator with two rotary joints, also known as revolute joints, is referred to as a 2R manipulator.
 The two revolute joints enable the robot arm to rotate within two degrees of freedom.
 The base joint rotates around a fixed axis, while the shoulder joint rotates around an axis that is perpendicular to the first joint.
 These joints allow the robot arm to move in a two-dimensional plane.